SuboptimalEng/orbital/README.md

 First of all, thank you.
 Seriously, thanks a bunch!
 I recently quit my job to become an indie hacker and I really appreciate your support.

-## What's Included in the Purchase?
+## What's Included?

-- ✅ Downloadable .dmg to run Orbital on Mac OS
+- Downloadable .dmg to run Orbital on Mac OS
-- ✅ Everything in the demo and features sections
+- Everything in the demo and features sections
-- ✅ Lifetime updates
+- Lifetime updates

 ## Mac OS Installation Guide